AllramEst83/codedbykay.markdown/implementaion-plan.md

 #### Security Considerations

+- [ ] Always enable JWT token true in supabase/config.toml for all functions except for register and login functions.
-- [ ] Encrypt note content on backend (Edge Function)
+- [ ] Encrypt note content on backend (supabase/functions/\_shared/crypto.ts)
-- [ ] Use Supabase RLS to ensure users only access their own notes
+- [ ] Use Supabase RLS to ensure users only access their own notes (This requires the supabase client to be using the user auth token to communicate with supabase DB and RLS policies to be enabled on the notes table)
 - [ ] Encrypt images in Supabase Storage (optional, but recommended)
 - [ ] Store encryption keys securely (Supabase Vault or environment variables)
 - [ ] Implement rate limiting on sync operations